Berhanetek/Berhanetek/README.md

 ### Hi there 👋

 <!--
 **Berhanetek/Berhanetek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->

-- 🎓 I’m recently graduated from KAIST, Korea Advanced Institute of Science & Technology.
+- 🎓 I recently graduated from KAIST, Korea Advanced Institute of Science & Technology.
-- 🔭 I’m currently working on using segmentation transformers to segment organs on gastro intestinal tract scans
+- 🔭 I’m currently working on using segmentation transformers to segment organs from gastro intestinal tract scans.
 - 🧬 I’m currently learning Graph Neural Networks
 - 👯 I’m looking to collaborate on interested data related projects (especially to solve issues in medicine or healthcare)
 - 📫 How to reach me: breteklu@gmail.com | breteklu@kaist.ac.kr